 Renewables have the ability to change neighborhood life style.
-On of the best example of this theory can be found in Spain in Torrelago district in Laguna de Duero, Valladolid, Spain, has seen a complete retrofitting including renovation of the buildings’ façade and an upgrade to a district heating system which now integrates renewable energy and smart control solutions.
-This integrated demand and supply approach leads to 50% energy savings in the district and a general empowerment regarding energy management issue.
+On of the best example of this theory can be found in Spain in Torrelago district in Laguna de Duero, Valladolid (ES).
+District resident have seen a complete retrofitting including renovation of the buildings’ façade and an upgrade to a district heating system which now integrates renewable energy and smart control solutions.
+This integrated approach leads to 50% energy savings in the district and a general empowerment regarding energy management issue.
 Torrelago’s district heating transition was integrated in the CITyFiED project, a smart city demonstration project supported by the European Commission.
 Praised for its approach the project won a special award at the Global District Energy Climate Awards in 2017.

 In a truly cooperative approach, CITyFiED representatives carried out workshops with the residents on visualising the district’s renovation.
 In this way, the project took account of user perspectives and placed residents at the heart of the decision-making process, key for long-term success in green energy projects.
 Such an approach raises awareness of energy challenges and increases the prospect of replication through citizen engagement.

 Learn more about CITyFiED project with the following video: https://youtu.be/BLeTJdeaGdA